yjthoo/MovieGenreClassifier/README.md

                optimizer ='adam')
 ```

+as well as changing the name of the model inside of the `ModelCheckpoint` function within `trainModelV2`.

 ### Designing and training a new model

 After designing your own model, you can replace the `GenreClassifierV2` function inside the `trainModelV2` function within the `trainModel.py` script with the name of your function inside of which your model is constructed.

 You can then train your model by running the following command from the command prompt:

 ```
 python trainModel.py
 ```

+**Note:** You may want to change the name of the saved models by changing the first parameter of the `ModelCheckpoint` function within `trainModelV2`.